sourcifyeth/h5ai-nginx/README.md

 # h5ai-nginx Docker

+> ⚠️⚠️⚠️ **DEPRECATION WARNING** ⚠️⚠️⚠️
+>
+> **Sourcify no longer uses h5ai as its repo interface!**
+> Please refer to the new repository: 👉 [https://github.com/sourcifyeth/repo.sourcify.dev](https://github.com/sourcifyeth/repo.sourcify.dev)

+---

-Docker for h5ai project (https://github.com/lrsjng/h5ai)
+Docker for h5ai project: [https://github.com/lrsjng/h5ai](https://github.com/lrsjng/h5ai)

 Used as a Web UI and API for the Sourcify contract repository.

 Since there are thousands of folders in a chain folder, displaying all of them takes too long.
-Hence the nginx config does not allow these routes and redirects to the form under `redirects/`.
-To build the form page
+Hence, the nginx config does not allow these routes and redirects to the form under `redirects/`.
+To build the form page:

 Use npm v14